-There’s one tool available to writers that I find is often underused: reaction.
-This is a missed opportunity.
+Character actions are a vital part of building your story.
+But there’s one tool available to writers that I find is often underused: character reaction.
+This is a missed opportunity to build strong characters.
 Even if you’re in third person but especially if you’re in first person, you need to highlight big moments in your story and call attention to emotion and character relationship by making sure each noteworthy exchange or event lands with your character.

 For example, a character is staring out the window at night when, suddenly, she sees a firefly turn into a fairy princess out on the lawn.
 What is her reaction?
 If she thinks “Oh, no!
 Not again!
 That means dad will make me go out there first thing tomorrow and wash the fairy dust off the grass…” then that tells the reader that fairies are common in this world, and a bit of a nuisance.
 Not only do we get the character’s attitude about the firefly fairy, but we get valuable worldbuilding information (especially if this is the first time we see that this world has magic/fantasy elements to it).
 If she thinks “WHAT THE F*** IS THAT?!?!?!?!?!” and runs screaming from the room, we may take that as our cue that firefly fairies are not the norm and that something truly odd is going on.

-This is an example of how a reaction could fill in larger world context.
+This is an example of how character actions and reactions could fill in larger world context.
 It also gives us information about character.
 (Does she like magic?
 Is she over it?
 Etc.) You could also define relationship through reaction.
 If a girl we’ve never met comes up to a boy in the cafeteria and says “Hey,” and he says “Hey,” back, then that’s a rather bland scene.
 However, you could fill in a lot with reaction.

 Two possible scenarios: